RibbonCommunications/webrtc-distant-js/guide/modules.md

 ### @distant/distant-protocol

-This package is where the distant protocol buffer messages are defined.
+This package is where the Distant protocol buffer messages are defined.
 It is imported by other packages in order to have the protobuf message definitions required for encoding/decoding.

 ### @distant/tracker

-This package provides tracker creator functions for DOM elements and Electron windows.
+This package provides Distant Tracker creator functions for DOM elements and Electron windows.
 Tracked elements and Electron windows can report bounds and visibility updates.
-Monitoring elements and windows is essential in a VDI environment that require a thin client's media elements to be overlayed over controller application and to follow its position and size.
+Monitoring elements and windows is essential in a VDI environment that require a thin client's media elements to be overlayed over a controller application and to follow its position and size.

 ## Native Packages

 ### distant-vdi

 This is a VDI Distant Remote Agent implemented as a Citrix Receiver driver.
-This runs in-process with your Citrix Receiver and allows distant connections to manage Distant Session directly in the Citrix Receiver window.
+This runs in-process with your Citrix Receiver and allows Distant connections to manage Distant Sessions directly in the Citrix Receiver window.